modernmt/modernmt/README.md

 If you need to customize the properties and behaviour of your engines, you can specify advanced settings in their configuration files.
 You can learn how on the Wiki page [Advanced Configurations](https://github.com/ModernMT/MMT/wiki/Advanced-Configurations)

+# Donate

+MMT is free, is open source and welcomes contributions and donations.

+MMT is currently sponsored by its funding members (Translated, FBK, UEDIN and TAUS) and the European Commission.

+For donations, customizations and words of encouragement contact alessandro@translated.net